jkerian/psubox/README.md

 I should have been more careful when selecting the current-limiting resistors for the LEDs.
 The "power on" and "standby" LEDs are the wrong brightness level (power on should be brighter, but it's dimmer).

+In retrospect I wish the box had slightly thicker walls.
+2mm is kindof thin.

 # Modifying the Print

 This model was specifically designed for the parts I had on hand.
 It assumes the use of simple switches, 3mm LEDs, cheap ports, small fuse holders, and a particular switch.
 With that said, everything is designed in a fairly modular manner.
 You should be able to modify different parts as you desire.
 Feel free to fork this and please share your modifications for others.

+The vent panel on the bottom of the box was specifically made to match the psu I had.
+You may want different vents,

 The `proto` variable is specifically designed to speed up non-final rendering for modifications.
 Set it to true while you're positioning things, set it to false for your final print.